void-linux/void-packages/Manual.md

 via `make_install_target`.

 - `go` For programs written in Go that follow the standard package structure.
-The variable `import_path` must be set to the package's import path, e.g. `github.com/github/hub` for the `hub` program.
+The variable `go_import_path` must be set to the package's import path, e.g. `github.com/github/hub` for the `hub` program.
 If the variable `go_get` is set to `yes`, the package will be downloaded with `go get`.
 Otherwise (the default) it's expected that